KlausLoeffelmann/NetControlDesigners/README.md

 # NetControlDesigners - Developing Custom Controls for the new WinForms Designer

-The new Windows Forms (WinForms) .NET Designer needs a dedicated SDK for authoring Custom Control Designers.
-The necessary migration of WinForms Control Designers from .NET Framework to .NET is straight forward.
-Only UI-intensive Designers which custom Dialogs need to be rewritten.
-This blog post shows, what work is necessary to migration WinForms Control Designers from .NET Framework to .NET.
+The new Windows Forms (WinForms) .NET Designer needs a new SDK for authoring Custom ControlDesigners.
+The necessary migration of Custom ControlDesigners from .NET Framework to .NET is straight forward.
+Only UI-intensive design time experience, such as custom dialogs requires custm code.
+This blog post shows, what work is necessary to migrate WinForms ControlDesigners from .NET Framework designer model to .NET designer model.

 ## The Demo scenario – the WinForms TileRepeater Control

-If you ever developed in WPF, then you probably like and in WinForms miss a feature, which is really useful in list binding scenarios: `DataTemplates` and `DataTemplateSelectors`.
-Imagine, you have a list of elements as a data source, each of which deriving from the same base type.
-For example, an `ImageItem`, which hold a path to an image on disk.
+If you ever developed in WPF, then you probably like, and in WinForms, miss a feature, which is really useful in list binding scenarios: `DataTemplates` and `DataTemplateSelectors`.
+Imagine, you have a list of elements as a data source, each deriving from the same base type.
+For example, an `ImageItem`, which holds a path to an image on disk.
 And from those you derive an `PortraitImageItem` and a `LandscapeImageItem`.
-Now, you bind this list against a List control, which will pick as the renderer for each item a WinForms user control based on the type of the item you want to bind.
+Now, you bind this list to a List control, which will pick as the renderer for each item a WinForms user control based on the type of the item you want to bind.
 In the sample, on binding this control will instantiate a respective user control for showing images in portrait format, and user controls for showing images in landscape format.
-By choosing the right inheritance hierarchy, even introducing a separator Item for grouping those user controls in a meaningful way, for example by months is easily possible.
+By choosing the right inheritance hierarchy, even introducing a Separator item for grouping those user controls, for example by months, is easily possible.

 This is, what this sample is about.
 And using this control at runtime looks like
 this: